 What do our online retreats look like?

-As well as daily input, retreatants will have the opportunity to join in with our daily offices and twice-daily ‘kettle on‘ spaces.
-This ongoing monastic rhythm of eating, prayer, study, reflection, creativity, exercise and rest holds the space for us to be transformed through our encounters with God.
+As well as daily input, retreatants will have the opportunity to join in with our daily offices, so that the ongoing prayer rhythms can hold the space for us to be transformed through our encounters with God.
+And we also have twice-daily ‘kettle on’ spaces, hosted by members of our Welcome and Hospitality team, as valuable ‘places of informal connection’ for those who would like to join in.

 Retreat materials will be made available from retreat-specific landing pages and include downloads of key documents, video and audio links.